MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-previewer/index.md

 _See your Xamarin.Forms layouts rendered as you type_

 > [!WARNING]
-> The XAML Previewer will start being phased out in Visual Studio 2019 version 16.8 and Visual Studio for Mac version 8.8.
+> The XAML Previewer has been deprecated in Visual Studio 2019 version 16.8 and Visual Studio for Mac version 8.8, and
-> The recommended way to preview your XAML is now with **[XAML Hot Reload](~/xamarin-forms/xaml/hot-reload.md)**.
+> replaced by the XAML Hot Reload feature in Visual Studio 2019 version 16.9 and Visual Studio for Mac version 8.9.
+> Learn more about XAML Hot Reload in [the documentation](~/xamarin-forms/xaml/hot-reload.md).

 ## Overview